Causes of dizziness

 Causes of dizziness covers Susan Herdman's superb book called Vestibular Rehabilitation.

-The dizzy patient quite regularly appears in the chiropractic office.
-They have heard down the health grapevine that an adjustment of the neck can fix the spinning world.
+Dizzy patients quite regularly appear in the chiropractic clinic.
+They have heard down the health grapevine that an adjustment of the cervical spine can fix their spinning worlds.

-That, you would think, would please chiropractors.
-Yes, it does but, and it's a very big but, with the recent prominence given to chiropractic stroke, extremely rare though it may be, many chiropractors have become increasingly anxious about giving that much needed adjustment to the patient suffering from vertigo.
+That you would think, would please chiropractors.
+Yes, it does but with the prominence given to stroke after a cervical manipulation by the medical fraternity, extremely rare though it may be, many DCs have become increasingly anxious about giving that much needed adjustment to the patient suffering from vertigo.

 The cover of Susan Herdman's superb book called Vestibular Rehabilitation.

-A recent survey of 29 000 patients with neck related conditions revealed that 70 percent plus stated confidently that they obtained immediate relief, but 4.8 percent stated that they had worsening of symptoms.
-A analysis of this small group showed that many had presented with dizziness.
+A recent survey of 29,000 patients with neck related conditions revealed that 70% plus stated confidently that they obtained immediate relief, but 4.8 percent said that they had worsening of symptoms.
+An analysis of this small group showed that many had presented with dizziness.

-Are there others causes of dizziness and alternative ways to manage the dizzy patient?
-Safer ways; is dizziness always cervicogenic?
+Are there other causes of vertigo and alternative ways to manage the dizzy patient?
+Safer treatments; is dizziness always cervicogenic?

-Imagine a simple technique that can be done in the chiropractic clinic that can safely and quickly address vertigo?
-Called the Epley manoeuvres, these techniques are a must in every chiropractor's toolbox.
+Imagine a simple set of movements that can be done in the chiropractic clinic that can safely and quickly address vertigo.
+Called the Epley manoeuvres, these techniques are a must in every DC's toolbox.

 This is particularly true with the new emphasis on neurology in the profession.

-Perhaps even more important, a simple test called the Hallpike Dix manoeuvre that can quickly establish that this is not a patient to adjust the upper cervicals; not initially anyway.
+Perhaps even more important, a simple test called the Hallpike-Dix manoeuvre can quickly establish that this is not a patient to adjust the upper cervicals; not initially anyway.

-Now that Chiropractic Neurologists are finding many convincing scientific explanations as to why chiropractic works, there appears to be a shift towards giving neurology more prominence in our Chiropractic Philosophy lectures.
+Now that researchers are finding many convincing scientific explanations as to why the spinal adjustment works, there appears to be a shift towards giving neurology more prominence in our philosophy lectures.

 The semi-circular canals are the subject of discussion in the causes of dizziness.